 Mark Halvorson (Chair), is the founder and former director.
-He has observed four statewide recounts, six statewide audits and has recruited and trained many non-partisan observers.
+He has observed five statewide recounts, six statewide audits and has recruited and trained many non-partisan observers.
 In 2007 Mark helped to organize the first national Audit Summit.
 He created the audit and recount state laws searchable databases and was an executive editor of Principles and Best Practices of Post-Election Audits as well as Recount Principles and Best Practices.
 He served on the Brennan Center Audit Panel, the National League of Women Voters audit working group and is a member of Verified Voting's Board of Advisors.
-He has also spoken as several national conferences including annual meetings of the National Conference of State Legislators.
+He has also spoken at several national conferences including annual meetings of the National Conference of State Legislators.
 He is a contributing editor of Risk Limiting Audits: Why and How.
 Mark was the recipient of the Election Verification Network's 2017 John Gideon Memorial award for his long standing and highly effective advocacy for election integrity.

 Iris Kiedrowski (Secretary), is a retired nurse (since 2000), married, mother of 3, grandmother of 4.
 She has been involved in her community in many ways, some of which are: as the head of PTAs and the School fundraising organizations when her children were young; served on the Metropolitan State University Foundation Board for 9 years, and chaired the Metro State Scholarship committee for 12, currently is an Emeritus on the Board; served on the Board of Theatre de la Jeune Lune for 3 years; taught ESL through the Minnesota Literacy Council for 4 years; has been an election judge since 2000.
 She loves hanging out with her grandkids, all forms of cooking and baking, gardening, golf, reading, traveling….whatever comes her way!